Applicability of utilization Utilization

 providers' information supplied to the Department of Medical Assistance

-authorization contractor shall be fully substantiated throughout individuals'
+service authorization contractor shall be fully substantiated throughout

-medical records.
-2. Providers shall be required to maintain documentation
+individuals' medical records.
+2. Providers shall be required to maintain

-detailing all relevant information about the Medicaid individuals who are in
+documentation detailing all relevant information about the Medicaid individuals

-providers' care.
-Such documentation shall fully disclose the extent of services
+who are in providers' care.
+Such documentation shall fully disclose the extent

-provided in order to support providers' claims for reimbursement for services
+of services provided in order to support providers' claims for reimbursement

-rendered.
-This documentation shall be written, signed, and dated at the time
+for services rendered.
+This documentation shall be written, signed, and dated

 utilization of all Medicaid covered services pursuant to 42 CFR 440.260 and 42